HEIDI MORTIMER HICKS

 The role of colour.
 Is there a psychology of colour in your art?

-What’s the adjective that best describe your art?
+What’s the adjective that best describes your art?

 The mind is made up of memories and experiences that give you a history.
 What’s an event from your past that, in some way, can be connected to what you are or what you do now?